 Wash.
-Rev. Code § 9.68A.105 (Additional fee assessment) states, "(1)(a) In addition to penalties set forth in RCW 9.68A.100 [Commercial sexual abuse of a minor]. . .a person who is either convicted or given a deferred sentence or a deferred prosecution or who has entered into a statutory or nonstatutory diversion agreement as a result of an arrest for violating RCW 9.68A.100 [Commercial sexual abuse of a minor]... or a comparable county or municipal ordinance shall be assessed a five thousand dollar fee."
-Also, Wash.
-Rev. Code § 9A.88.140(2) (Vehicle impoundment) provides that "[u] pon an arrest for a suspected violation of commercial sexual abuse of a minor . . . the arresting law enforcement officer shall impound the person's vehicle if (a) the motor vehicle was used in the commission of the crime; and (b) the person arrested is the owner of the vehicle or the vehicle is a rental car as defined in RCW 46.04.465. . .
-(4)(a) Prior to redeeming the impounded vehicle, and in addition to all applicable impoundment, towing, and storage fees paid to the towing company under chapter 46.55 RCW, the owner of the impounded vehicle must pay a fine to the impounding agency.
-The fine shall be five hundred dollars for the offenses specified in subsection (1) of this section, or two thousand five hundred dollars for the offenses specified in subsection (2) of this section.
-The fine shall be deposited in the prostitution prevention and intervention account established under RCW 43.63A.740."
+Rev. Code § 9.68A.105 (Additional fee assessment) states, "(1)(a) In addition to penalties set forth in RCW 9.68A.100 [Commercial sexual abuse of a minor]. . .a person who is either convicted or given a deferred sentence or a deferred prosecution or who has entered into a statutory or nonstatutory diversion agreement as a result of an arrest for violating RCW 9.68A.100 [Commercial sexual abuse of a minor]. . . or a comparable county or municipal ordinance shall be assessed a five thousand dollar fee."

 Wash.
-Rev. Code § 10.105.010(1) (Seizure and forfeiture) states in part, "[t]he following are subject to seizure and forfeiture and no property right exists in them: All personal property, including, but not limited to, any item, object, tool, substance, device, weapon, machine, vehicle of any kind, money, security, or negotiable instrument, which has been or was actually employed as an instrumentality in the commission of, or in aiding or abetting in the commission of any felony, or which was furnished or was intended to be furnished by any person in the commission of, as a result of, or as compensation for the commission of, any felony, or which was acquired in whole or in part with proceeds traceable to the commission of a felony.
-No property may be forfeited under this section until after there has been a superior court conviction of the owner of the property for the felony in connection with which the property was employed, furnished, or acquired."
-Wash.
-Rev. Code § 9.68A.120 (Seizure and forfeiture of property) applies specifically to "[a]ll visual or printed matter that depicts a minor engaged in sexually explicit conduct."
-It also applies, with some exceptions to "[a]ll raw materials, equipment, and other tangible personal property of any kind used or intended to be used to manufacture or process any visual or printed matter that depicts a minor engaged in sexually explicit conduct, and all conveyances, including aircraft, vehicles, or vessels that are used or intended for use to transport, or in any manner to facilitate the transportation of, visual or printed matter in violation of RCW 9.68A.050 or 9.68A.060."
-It further applies to "[a] ll personal property, moneys, negotiable instruments, securities, or other tangible or intangible property furnished or intended to be furnished by any person in exchange for visual or printed matter depicting a minor engaged in sexually explicit conduct, or constituting proceeds traceable to any violation of this chapter."
-Chapter 9.68A includes Wash.
-Rev. Code § 9.68A.100 (Commercial sexual abuse of a minor) bringing seizure and forfeiture of property to bear on this crime as well.
+Rev. Code § 10.105.010(1) (Seizure and forfeiture) states in part, "[t]he following are subject to seizure and forfeiture and no property right exists in them: All personal property, including, but not limited to, any item, object, tool, substance, device, weapon, machine, vehicle of any kind, money, security, or negotiable instrument, which has been or was actually employed as an instrumentality in the commission of, or in aiding or abetting in the commission of any felony, or which was furnished or was intended to be furnished by any person in the commission of, as a result of, or as compensation for the commission of, any felony, or which was acquired in whole or in part with proceeds traceable to the commission of a felony. . . ."
+Pursuant to subsection (6), "When property is forfeited under this chapter, after satisfying any court-ordered victim restitution, the seizing law enforcement agency may" retain the property or "sell that which is not required to Section 2.8 (continued)